 I like to use this type of chart throughout the year, not just at year end, to visualize my spending.
 Now that it’s built you can edit the Category filters to review different categories or different months.
 The only thing to keep in mind when you edit the filters is that you may need to update the Chart’s selected range.

-You can edit the selected range by clicking on the chart and then click on the small down arrow in the upper right of the chart to open the Advanced Edit screen.
+You can edit the selected range by double clicking on the chart to open the customization options in the sidebar.
 From there you can update the range to make sure it’s including all the updated categories or months.
 If you explore this advanced edit configuration you’ll also see you can switch to a different chart type and change the chart and axis titles.

 These charts are an easy and powerful way to visualize your spending.
 If you want multiple charts to visualize your spending you can create a new pivot table on a separate sheet using the same process as before or you can copy the entire pivot table and paste it elsewhere on that same sheet.
 From there you can customize the new pivot table to give you a different data set.
 The possibilities are endless!